-Response: No. All recurring fees must be paid within 30 days of the invoice, and the failure to do so will result in delinquency penalties and permit suspension.
+Response: No. All recurring fees must be paid in accordance with the rule, and the failure to do so will result in delinquency penalties and permit suspension.

 Topic: Delinquency Penalties and Permit Suspension

 10) Question: I recently purchased an existing, permitted operation within Santa Barbara County, and so I'm looking to submit a Transfer of Ownership form.
 However, the District has informed me that the permit has outstanding fees and delinquency penalties associated with it.
 Can the delinquency penalties be waived since I'm a new operator?